 Each of our non-employee directors receives an annual grant of restricted stock units.
-The number of restricted stock units each director receives is determined by dividing \$85,000 by the closing price of PGE common stock on the date of grant.
+The number of restricted stock units each director receives is determined by dividing \$90,000 by the closing price of PGE common stock on the date of grant.
 These grants are typically made on or around the date of our annual meeting of shareholders.

-Each restricted stock unit represents the right to receive one share of common stock at a future date.
-Provided that the director remains a member of the board, the restricted stock units will vest over a one-year vesting period in equal installments on the last day of each calendar quarter and will be settled exclusively in shares of common stock.
+Each restricted stock unit generally represents the right to receive one share of common stock at a future date.
+For 2017, however, directors were given an election to have the award settle either in cash (based on the original award amount) or in shares of common stock.
+All of the directors elected to have their 2017 awards settle in common stock.
+Provided that the director remains a member of the board, the restricted stock units will vest over a one-year vesting period in equal installments on the last day of each calendar quarter.
 Restricted stock units do not have voting rights with respect to the underlying common stock until the units vest and the common stock is issued.

 Each director also is granted one dividend equivalent right with respect to each restricted stock unit.
 Each dividend equivalent right represents the right to receive an amount equal to the dividends that are paid on one share of common stock and that have a record date between the grant date and vesting date of the related restricted stock unit.
-The dividend equivalent rights will be settled exclusively in cash on the date that the related dividends are paid to holders of common stock.
+The dividend equivalent rights will be settled exclusively in cash, for awards made prior to February 13, 2018, on the date that the related dividends are paid to holders of common stock and, for later awards, on the vest date of the underlying shares.

-The grants of restricted stock units and dividend equivalent rights are made pursuant to the terms of the Portland General Electric Company 2006 Stock Incentive Plan.
+The grants of restricted stock units and dividend equivalent rights are made pursuant to the terms of the Portland General Electric Company Stock Incentive Plan.
 The grants are subject to the terms and conditions of the plan and agreements between PGE and each director.